 You can check our post on the scientific method for an example of how to test empirically why your phone is not working.

 Observing or experiencing one event occurring after another does not confirm the validity of a cause-and-effect relationship.
-It’s important to ensure that your results are replicable.
-Replicability means that other researchers or people should be able to observe or obtain similar results in similar conditions.
-Since things can happen by chance, it’s important to ensure your results are replicable and rule out the possibility of chance or random occurrences.
+It’s crucial to ensure that your results are replicable.
+Replicability means that other researchers or people should be able to observe or obtain similar results in similar conditions to rule out the possibility of chance or random occurrences.

 Let’s say a group of researchers has discovered a new medication that significantly reduces spontaneous rash with minimal side effects.
 These results are replicable if another research team can use the same procedures and methods and obtain similar rash reductions with minimal side effects.